 The core postsecondary education data collection program for the U.S. Department of Education.
 IPEDS is a single, comprehensive system designed to encompass all postsecondary institutions and educational organizations.
 The IPEDS system is built around a series of interrelated surveys to collect institution-level data in such areas as enrollments, program completions, faculty, staff, and finances.

-A mixed method study that was led by Student Affairs to understand perspectives of students who left the institutional without achieving a degree, conducted twice in 2006 and 2012.
+A mixed method study that was led by Student Affairs to understand perspectives of students who left the institution without achieving a degree, conducted twice in 2006 and 2012.

 Enrolled in a degree program.

 The National Survey of Student Engagement focuses on the quality of undergraduate learning and assesses the extent to which students engage in educational practices that have shown to be associated with high levels of learning and development.
 The survey is administered to first-year students and seniors.

 Students who take courses, but do not aim to get a degree from the university are non-degree seeking students.
 They might take courses due to specific needs or for self-satisfaction.

 A person who is not a citizen or national of the United States, but has a visa allowing him or her to stay on a temporary basis.
 Nonresident visas are issued for purposes including business, travel and study.

 An institution similar in role, scope, or mission to UH Mānoa that is used for Peer Analysis.
 Click here to see UHM’s list of peer institutions.